Crucible of Terror: Plot

-John phones Millie, who pleads with him to come back immediately.
+John phones Millie, who pleads with him to come back.
 But John's car has broken down and she has to wait while Bill fetches him.
-Dorothy asks Bill if he really had wanted to marry her.
-When he says that they'll discuss it later, Dorothy picks up a straight razor and heads for her private 'cave' in the mine.
+Dorothy asks Bill if he really wanted to marry her.
+When he says that they will discuss it later, Dorothy picks up a straight razor and heads for her private 'cave' in the mine.

-Victor finally convinces Millie to pose, hypnotising her in the flickering light of the burning forge.
-Back at the studio, he abruptly sacks Marcia.
-She obliquely tries to warn Millie about Victor, then goes to her room.
-Someone knocks and when Marcia opens the door, the person throws acid in her face, disfiguring and killing her.
+Victor convinces Millie to pose, hypnotising her in the flickering light of the burning forge.
+Back at the studio, he sacks Marcia.
+She tries to warn Millie about Victor, then goes to her room.
+Someone knocks and when Marcia opens the door, the person throws acid in her face, disfiguring her and killing her.

-Victor makes a clumsy pass at Millie in his studio, kissing her thigh while rearranging her kimono.
+Victor makes a pass at Millie in his studio, kissing her thigh while rearranging her kimono.
 She runs to the passageway with Victor in pursuit.
-In the mine, she finds Michael's body floating in water and Dorothy dead, her wrists slashed with the straight razor.
+In the mine, she finds Michael's body floating in water and Dorothy dead, her wrists slashed with the razor.

 John and Bill return and, not finding Millie or Victor in the house, head for the forge.
-There, Victor is already preparing to pour molten bronze onto Millie to create the sculpture.
-Suddenly, a disfigured woman rises from the table upon which Millie was lying.
-She and Victor struggle and the woman forces him onto the hot coals of the forge.
+There, Victor is preparing to pour molten bronze onto Millie to create the sculpture.
+A disfigured woman then rises from the table upon which Millie was lying.
+In the ensuing struggle, the woman forces Victor onto the hot coals of the forge.
 John rushes in just in time to yell 'Millie!
-No!' as Marcia's laughing face appears in the flames of Victor's burning head.
+No!' as the ghost of the woman Victor killed appears as a laughing face in the flames of his burning head.

-After medical personnel remove a covered body, John says that he doesn't understand what's happened.
+After medical personnel remove a covered body, John says that he does not understand what happened.
 Bill says that everything was caused by 'Chi-San', the Japanese cultist whom Victor turned into his only bronze.
-He explains that the cultists believe that anyone who wears the kimono will be possessed and 'take revenge'.
-Bill says that Millie didn't realise what she was doing as she was 'completely under Chi-San's control' while committing the murders.
+The cultists believe that anyone who wears the kimono will be possessed and 'take revenge'.
+Bill says that Millie did not realise what she was doing as she was 'completely under Chi-San's control' while committing the murders.

 John calls Millie's purchase of the kimono a horrible coincidence.
-Bill says it was no coincidence, rather 'it was pre-ordained'.
+Bill says it was no coincidence; 'it was pre-ordained'.
 The kimono lies on the floor.
 Only John and Bill are left.